 But getting the data in is only half the story; making it available for read is the other half, and that’s where GPU acceleration leads to even more remarkable improvements.

 The Holy Grail : Simultaneous ingest and query

 With orders of magnitude more compute provided by GPUs, the data structures can be simpler and heavy indexing is unnecessary.
 This means the database does not have as much work to do for each update.
 Data structures are simply grids, with associated metadata, and the compute kernels only need to do fairly simple operations for each write.
 Complex queries on the new data can be performed immediately.

 CPU-bound in-memory systems such as SAP HANA or MemSQL require the use of complex data structures to speed up queries.
 This works on low node count, but as data under management grows, updating these data structures becomes exponentially difficult, leading to increasing latency between write and ability to read.

 With GPUs you can see complex queries returned in milliseconds even as the dataset grows and more nodes are added.
 More and more customers are trying to solve for challenges where leading analytical databases can’t keep up with the ingest, and where queries that are run simultaneously with ingest will cause the database to max out and crash.

-The GPU also proves to be ideal for processing data that is positioned in space and time.
+Vectorized processors are also ideal for processing data that is positioned in space and time.
 Geospatial indexes can become very complex, as systems typically partition data into separate buckets for different resolutions of the earth.
 A GPU can compute massive amounts geospatial data directly with ease.
 The GPU also opens the door to powerful visualization capabilities.

 GPU-powered analytics is ready for the enterprise–and new workloads